It is likely that sometime in your career you have heard - or said! - some variation of the phrase “The __________ is only as good as the data.”

 At its core, data governance is a set of rules and guidelines for how we deal with all the data, and how those rules are enforced.

-Probably the most well-known form of data governance are the rules surrounding HIPPA compliance.
-The health care industry is required by government regulation to share health records with patients, to provide those record upon request, and also to protect the records from prying eyes.
+Probably the most well-known form of data governance is the rules surrounding HIPPA compliance.
+The health care industry is required by government regulation to share health records with patients, to provide those records upon request, and also to protect the records from prying eyes.

 However, data governance is not reliant on government regulation.
 The questions surrounding how data is collected, stored and shared should be answered by every organization that has data – and virtually every organization does.
 From customer, employee and/or donor records to inventory data, from proprietary documents to minutes of staff meetings, every organization creates data.
 Without it, business as usual would grind to a halt.

 Data governance policies should consider the following questions:

 Chances are, as you read the list of questions, you realized that some of them have already been discussed in your organization.
 Data governance is not a “one and done” situation.
 It is an ongoing series of discussions, policy creation and enforcement that works to keep your organization’s data accurate, accessible to those who need it, and secure from those who don’t.

 Each organization needs to create its own set of policies for how to deal with data.
 Not only that, but different data sets may have different rules.